 - What’s in My Plant-Based Medicine Cabinet?
 I Mean Pantry!

 This book is an excellent resource for those interested in cancer prevention and survival.
 It contains vital information about the research behind diet and disease– cancer in particular.
 The last section is full of great recipes.
-This is a FREE PDF copy of the 258 page book we use in Food for Life classes.
+This is the book we use in Food for Life classes.

 - Cholesterol and Heart Disease